i9or/sfml-game-development/README.md

 git clone --recursive https://github.com/i9or/sfml-game-development.git
 ```

-Code itself was written and tested in Qt Creator under Ubuntu, however it should be possible to use CMake from command line here:
+The code itself was written and tested in CLion on macOS Monterrey.
+However, it should be possible to use CMake from the command line:

 ```sh
 cd ./sfml-game-development